acidtone/wbdv-winter-2020/materials/dsgn270/social-media/chapters/ch02/README.md

   - Avoids the constant production of content required for organic campaigns.
   - Allows Return on Investment to be empirically tracked, tested and optimized.

+## Breakout Session: Keyword terms
+Using one of the free keyword research tools above.
+Define possible target search terms that relate to the business segment you've selected for your presentation.

 ---
 ## Appendix
 ### Relevant Resources